miyamok/epsilonproofchecker/README.md

 all x E(x) := E(eps x ~E(x))
 ```
 We are going to look at examples.
-The following formula is known as independence of premise, where the formula <code>A</code> does not contain a free variable <code>x</code>.
+Assume the formula <code>A</code> does not contain a free variable <code>x</code>.
+The following formula is known as independence of premise, whose proof is given as examples/ex22_independence_of_premise.proof .
 ```
 (A -> ex x P(x)) -> ex x (A -> P(x))
 ```